1432junaid/quarentine/coch-task/Readme.txt

 #task013x2:

 The gray code is a binary numeral system where two successive values differ in only one bit.
-Given a non-negative integet n representing the total number of bits in the code, print the sequence of gray code.
+Given a non-negative integer n representing the total number of bits in the code, print the sequence of gray code.
 A gray code sequence must begin with 0.

 For example: